Velythyl/velythyl.github.io/_pages/about.md

 One of the reasons I work in learning for robotics is because I believe automation is the single most promising way to solve our current climate crisis.

 I am also very interested in scientific vulgarization.
-I co-created the first ever blogpost track for [ML conferences](https://iclr-blog-track.github.io/home/), which has seen sustained success at ICLR since the inception of the track.
+I co-created the first ever blogpost track for [ML conferences](https://iclr-blog-track.github.io/home/) (not counting Distill, which was its own non-conference thing!).
+Our track has seen sustained growth at ICLR since the its inception.

 My other computer science interests mainly deal with functional programming and compilation; as I work in ML, this manifests in an unending love for [Jax](https://github.com/jax-ml/jax)